DevOpsChandraSekhar/docker-file/README.md

    *https://github.com/DevOpsChandraSekhar/docker-file

-2. If you find any issues whiel creating a dockerfile follow below guide *https://youtu.be/Gkr8HV1NMnI
+2. If you find any issues whiel creating a dockerfile follow below guide.
+   *https://youtu.be/Gkr8HV1NMnI

 3. Dockerfile start " FROM " this is the first and foremost start.